TASEmulators/BizHawk/README.md

 EmuHawk does have some prerequisites which it can't work without (it will let you know if they're missing).
 The list is [here](https://github.com/TASEmulators/BizHawk-Prereqs/blob/master/README), and we've made an all-in-one installer which you can get [here](https://github.com/TASEmulators/BizHawk-Prereqs/releases/latest).
 You should only have to run this once per machine, unless the changelog says we need something extra.

-We will be following Microsoft in dropping support for old versions of Windows, that is, we reserve the right to ignore your problems unless you've updated to at least Win11 21H2 (initial release), Win10 20H2, or Win8.1 KB5007247.
+We will be following Microsoft in dropping support for old versions of Windows, that is, we reserve the right to ignore your problems unless you've updated to at least Win11 21H2 (initial release) or Win10 21H2.
 Read more on [MSDN](https://docs.microsoft.com/en-us/lifecycle/faq/windows).

 A "backport" release, [1.13.2](https://github.com/TASEmulators/BizHawk/releases/tag/1.13.2), is available for users of Windows XP, 7, or 8.1 32-bit.
 It has many bugs that will never be fixed and it doesn't have all the features of the later versions.